 \( 2^0 = 1 \) (1 multiplied by no 2)

-Two, raised to the third power is equal to 8 ( \( 2 ^ 3 = 8 \) ).
+Two, raised to the third power equals 8 ( \( 2 ^ 3 = 8 \) ).
 The logarithm indicates the power to which we must raise 2 to obtain 8.
 The second line reads: base 2 logarithm of 8 = 3.
-In other words: to what power do we have to raise 2 (base 2) to obtain 8?
+In other words, what power do we have to raise 2 (base 2) to get 8?
 The answer is 3.

-In music, we use base 2 logarithms because octaves use this base naturally.
-To find out the frequency of a note at an octave distance, we must multiply the frequency of the first note by two.
-Starting from a C2 with 60 Hz.
-We obtain the frequency of C3 in this way:
+In music we use base 2 logarithms because octaves inherently use this base.
+To find the frequency of a note an octave away, we need to multiply the frequency of the first note by two.
+Let us take C2 at 60 Hz.
+This gives us the frequency of C3:

 \[ C3 = 60 * 2 = 120 \]